mrorgues/NodePhantomJS/README.md

 ## PhantomJS
 Unfortunately, a [bug](https://github.com/detro/ghostdriver/issues/394) in PhantomJS prevents us from using the official version.
-Hene, the project is base on: https://github.com/mrorgues/phantomjs_custom_edition
+Hence, the project is base on: https://github.com/mrorgues/phantomjs_custom_edition

 ## Dockerfile